Cape Coral Shopping Centers - all the main shopping centers, including downtown and waterfront, our favorite shops in paradise!

 It was built in 1960, and has greatly expanded from it's original size.

-Last on my list of favorite Cape Coral shopping centers is The Resort at Marina Village.
+Last on my list of favorite Cape Coral shopping centers is the promenade at the Cape Coral Westin.

 Marina Village Shopping has an outdoor promenade with several stores.